The Emblem of Starfleet Academy

 Mike Okuda: "On your frame grab from 'Nightingale,' you might note that the lower certificate on Harry Kim's wall thanks him for participating in the Apollo 11 quadricentennial celebration."

 As already mentioned, in one scene of the last TNG movie we can see the page of the Picard family album with the certificate of the Starfleet Academy.
 This is the last time the emblem is shown in Star Trek so far.

-The exhibition "The First Duty", on the occasion of the upcoming new series Star Trek: Picard, shows several screen-used props related to Captain Picard.
-Among them is a plexiglass sculpture from Starfleet Academy that was created for the Quantum Archives scene first episode.
+In 2019, the exhibition "The First Duty", on the occasion of the new series Star Trek: Picard, showed several screen-used props related to Captain Picard.
+Among them is a plexiglass sculpture from Starfleet Academy that was created for the Quantum Archives scene in the first episode.
 This new sculpture has the Starfleet Academy emblem engraved (or perhaps rather printed on) in all-white.
 It is noticeable that, just as on the inaccurate or preliminary family album version, the sunbeams are interrupted by the bridge pylons.
 This may be artistic license.
 Also, the rays are placed in the same fashion as on the first, still incorrect version from "The First Duty".

 Very annoyingly, the grammatical error "Ex Astra Scientia" reappears on the plexiglass award, after being consistently correct for the past 25 years!
 The error most likely came to pass because Michael Okuda was not involved and because whoever created the graphic looked it up at Memory Alpha where, until Jörg fixed it on July 20, 2019, the faulty version was prominently placed in the "Starfleet Academy" article.

 Various TNG episodes include Picard's, Data's and Riker's Starfleet Academy diplomas.